 Demystifying cloud storage

 Don’t let its name deceive you.
 The data storage bin we call “the cloud” is actually a farm (a server farm to be precise).
 Stacks of racks of hard drives store the data that we “save to the cloud.”
 The hard drives are stored in temperature-controlled rooms around the world.
 If you’re curious where your specific data lives, you can always ask your cloud provider.
-With cloud storage growing in popularity, there are many laws that govern the security and safe keeping of data, and governments continue to pass regulations to protect your information.
+With cloud storage growing in popularity, there are many laws that govern the security and

 Preparation is key